 Section 8.1: Purpose.
 Councils are groups necessary to conduct the continuing specialized work of Lamaze International related to education, accreditation and certification.
 Councils are not separate legal entities, but are an integral part of Lamaze International.

 Section 8.2: Appointment.
 The President of the Board of Directors shall have the power to appoint and remove, with or without cause, the Chair of the Governing Body of each Council.
 The Chairs of Councils are appointed for a three year term with a limit of two consecutive terms.

 A: Governing Body.
 Each Council shall have a governing body whose responsibility it is to conduct in their specialized area.
 The Chair of each Council has the power to appoint and remove members of the Governing Body.
 All Council policy decisions must be consistent with policies, budgetary and fiscal considerations established by the Board of Directors, and the philosophy, mission and goals of Lamaze International.

 B: Council Committees.
 Each Council may have designated Committees to perform specific functions within the Council.
 Composition, and eligibility of membership for committees are determined by the Governing Body of the Council.
 The Chair of each Council Committee shall be appointed or removed, with or without cause, by the Chair of each Council.

 C: Council Members.
-Beginning with the appointments to be made at the 2013 Annual Meeting, new Chairs, members of the Governing Body, and members of committees will be drawn only from the members of Lamaze International who are not serving on the Board of Directors.
+New Chairs, members of the Governing Body, and members of committees will be drawn only from the members of Lamaze International who are not serving on the Board of Directors.
 If it is desired to appoint an individual who is serving on the Board of Directors, then that appointment requires approval by the Board of Directors.